nscottnichols/sycl_test_dot/README.md

-# sycl_test_matmul
+# sycl_test_dot
-Test 1D matrix multiplication with reduction using SYCL
+Test dot product with reduction using SYCL